Brionconroy/coffee-social-react/README.md

  ### Reuseablity

- Making components reusable makes it more developers friendly and easeir to maintiane load times are also quicker.
+ Making components reusable makes the site more developer friendly and easeir to maintain.
+The various components, such as the moredropdown, navbar, and avatar, are reuseable in different parts of the site.
+This makes the load times quicker as the site does not neeed to relaod the component each time it is used.

 ## Technologies